HarbourFront MRT station: Station details

 HarbourFront station is the terminus of the NEL and CCL; its official station code is NE1/CC29.
 On the NEL, the adjacent station is Outram Park station.
+Trains turnaround by using the cripple siding on the west end of the station or the crossover on the east end of the station.
 The next stop on the CCL in the clockwise direction is Telok Blangah station.
+Trains turnaround on the CCL terminus by using crossovers located at both ends of the station.
 With the completion of CCL6, the subsequent station in the counterclockwise direction will be Keppel.
 Designed by Architects61, the station concourse has an elliptical motif resembling a ship hull, alongside floor patterns and the artwork that reflects the station's location by the Singapore Strait.

 The station is underneath Telok Blangah Road and has five entrances.
 HarbourFront station serves various commercial and retail developments including HarbourFront Centre and VivoCity.
 It is the closest MRT station to the tourist island of Sentosa.
 The station is also near HarbourFront Bus Interchange, Seah Im Food Centre, Singapore Cruise Centre and Mount Faber Park, along with the cultural sites of Temenggong Mosque and St James Power Station.

 The NEL station is designated as a Civil Defence (CD) shelter.
 It is designed to accommodate at least 7,500 people and can withstand airstrikes and chemical attacks.
 Equipment essential for the operations in the CD shelter is mounted on shock absorbers to prevent damage during a bombing.
 When electrical supply to the shelter is disrupted, there are backup generators to keep operations going.
 The shelter has dedicated built-in decontamination chambers and dry toilets with collection bins that will send human waste out of the shelter.

 The NEL and CCL platforms are wheelchair-accessible.
 A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station, with dedicated tactile routes that connect the station entrances to the platforms or between either line's platforms.

 Public artworks

-The station displays three artworks as part of the MRT network's Art-in-Transit programme – a showcase of public artworks on the MRT network.
+The station displays four artworks; three as part of the MRT network's Art-in-Transit programme – a showcase of public artworks on the MRT network and one as part of SMRT's Comic Connect display, a public art display of heritage-themed murals.